quark-engine/quark-engine/README.md

 ### Easy to Use and Reading Friendly Report

-Quark is very easy to use and also provides flexible output format.
+Quark is very easy to use and also provides flexible output formats.
 There are 3 types of output report: detail, call graph, and summary.

 #### Detail Format of Report